7Cedars/loyalty-program-contracts/README.md

 LoyaltyToken
 - [ ] Create mock loyalty contract in this repository for testing purposes.
+- [x] Refatctor logic of loyaltyTokens!
+  - [x] Needs to place multiple tokens into ONE contract.
+  - [x] make tokens mix of NFT and fungible tokens.
+ERC1155 allows this.
 - [ ] Create mutliple / more loyaltyToken contracts - also using chainlink external data: in seperate repositroy
   - [ ] Create a seperate github repository for these contracts. -- only keep mock contract in this repository.
   - [ ] Raffle.